Breitholtz/HPC/Assignment2.md

 In this assignment we have implemented parallellism with POSIX threads.
 This was done in a program which takes the square of sidelength 2, centered at the origin, and divides it up into L pieces.
 For these pieces the program then starts threads to compute which root Newton's method would converge to and how many iterations it took to get there.

-This information is then stored in a global array and simultaneously written to a .ppm file by a separate thread which handles the
+This information is then stored in a global array and simultaneously written to a .ppm file by a separate thread.
+This thread only writes the information to file and has no part in the computations mentioned above.

+##